 Political cartoonists, in the north, viciously portrayed him as an ape.

-In his lifetime, he was loved and he was despised.
+In his lifetime, he was both loved and despised.

 With the weight of the war on his shoulders, he posed for this portrait on April 10, 1865.

 Four days later he was killed by an assassin’s bullet.